 Additional considerations relating to the MEWS for the individual patient can be charted as a variance.
-An example would be for a chronic lung disease patient the medical team may only want to trigger a score for an oxygen saturation of less than 90%.
+An example would be for a dialysis patient, the medical team may decide to exclude the urine output score from the total MEWS.
+Another example is for a chronic lung disease patient the medical team may only want to trigger a score for an oxygen saturation of less than 90%.
 These alterations need to be documented by the medical team, and are aimed at preventing falsely high readings for what is considered usual for that patient.